rks101/webapps/README.md

 ## Troubleshooting

-[Can I use](https://caniuse.com/) to see browser support for front end web technologies.
-For example look for [querySelector](https://caniuse.com/?search=querySelector)
+[Can I use](https://caniuse.com/) - to see browser support for front-end web technologies.
+For example, look for [querySelector](https://caniuse.com/?search=querySelector)

 [Update node js version](https://phoenixnap.com/kb/update-node-js-version)

 [SSR web frameworks](https://simply-how.com/server-side-rendering-web-frameworks), [SSR with React](https://blog.openreplay.com/server-side-rendering-ssr-with-react), another [example](https://frontend.blog/building-an-ssr-framework-using-vite-prisma/)

-[Browser permissions](https://permission.site/) to simulate how browser asks certain permissions courtesy to [Felt](https://adrifelt.github.io/demos/).
+[Browser permissions](https://permission.site/) to simulate how the browser asks certain permissions courtesy to [Felt](https://adrifelt.github.io/demos/).

 ----

 ## Security

 Pay attention to security aspects while you develop portals.
-This should not be a complete after-thought or left to other teams.
+Security of web applications should not be an afterthought or left to other teams.
 Utilize free tools and websites for OSINT or Web Intelligence (WebINT).
-These steps could improve ranking of your websites/portals.
+These steps could improve the ranking of your websites/portals.

 Check your website's [HTTP response headers](https://securityheaders.com/), [TLS certificates (X.509)](https://censys.io/cert-hygiene-and-website-availability/), (vulnerable) libraries used, consider VAPT, etc.